stackedsquares/oramma-kadalil-poyi/README.md

 # oramma-kadalil-poyi
-A code in python to emulate the children's game "Oramma Kadalil Poyi"
+Implementing the children's game "Oramma Kadalil Poyi" in Python